khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

       - 1 TB of SATA SSD storage
       - up to 40 Gigabytes network connectivity to address large scale data transfer and pre-processing use cases.
     - *-> suited for local storage and large scale data transfer*
+#### Snowball_Edge_Compute_Optimized
-  2. **AWS Snowball Edge Compute Optimized** devices provide 52 vCPUs, block and object storage, and an optional GPU for use cases like advanced machine learning and full-motion video analysis in disconnected environments.
+  - AWS Snowball Edge Compute Optimized devices provide 52 vCPUs, 42 terabytes of usable block or object storage, and an optional GPU for use cases such as advanced machine learning and full-motion video analysis in disconnected environments.
+  -

 ### AWS_Snowmobile
 - 100 petabyte in one location